-The University has begun work on a Collaborative Teaching Laboratory (CTL) facility, which will bring together practical teaching activities across a broad range of science and engineering disciplines.
-The CTL will open this summer and be ready for our students in the 2018/19 academic year.
+The University has completed the Collaborative Teaching Laboratory (CTL) facility, which brings together practical teaching activities across a broad range of science and engineering disciplines.
+The CTL opened to students in October 2018.

-Following the confirmation of planning permission in September 2016, the approved plans outline the construction of a new purpose-built facility which will incorporate a wet lab, dry lab and e-lab, to be located between the Learning Centre and the Biosciences Building.
+The new purpose-built facility which incorporates a wet lab, dry lab and e-lab, and is located between the Learning Centre and the Biosciences Building.
 This project represents an investment of over £40 million in Science, Technology, Engineering and Mathematics (STEM) subjects at the University.

 Transforming Science Education